Before starting any improvements to your council house it is important to check whether you need our permission.

-- Complete and return our application form.
+- Complete and return our enquiry form.
 Documents available to the right.

-- Contact our Customer Own Improvement Team who will complete an application over the phone.
+- Contact our Customer Own Improvement Team who will take an enquiry over the phone.

-- Call into your local St. Leger office and complete an application form.
+- Call into your local St. Leger office and complete an enquiry form.

-Once we have received your application your request will be considered.
+Once we have received your enquiry your request will be considered.
 This might involve one of our inspectors visiting your home to discuss your plans with you.

 You will be notified of our decision along with any conditions that are attached to the permission.
 If permission is not granted, you can appeal through our complaints process.